BottlecapDave/HomeAssistant-FirstBus/README.md

 ## Sensors

-You can setup the integration as many times as you like, with each time tracking a different stop and potential buses from that stop.
+You can setup the integration as many times as you like, with each sensor tracking a different stop and potential buses from that stop.

 Each instance will create a single sensor in the form `sensor.first_bus_<<NAME_OF_SENSOR>>_next_bus`.
 This will provide the number of minutes until one of the specified buses (or any if no specific buses were specified) reach the bus stop.
 If there is no known next bus, then `none`/`unknown` will be returned.